Emissions profile

 Most of our emissions are not direct emissions from MTN-owned or MTN-controlled sources.
 We recognise that our Scope 3 emissions targets can only be achieved through strong collaboration with our partners.

-MTN believes in the power of partnerships, therefore it is essential that we engage with our suppliers chain to reduce the impact on energy use and associated scope 3 GHG emissions.
+MTN believes in the power of partnerships, therefore it is essential that we engage with our suppliers chain to reduce the impact on energy use and associated Scope 3 GHG emissions.

 We have strengthened our commitment to reducing our total impact, by including Scope 3 emissions targets in Project Zero.
-We also work with key TowerCo partners to ensure they are committed to Net Zero, which will, in turn, drive a reduction in MTN’s Scope 3 emissions.
+We also work with key towerco partners to ensure they are committed to Net Zero, which will, in turn, drive a reduction in MTN’s Scope 3 emissions.

 In 2021, we called on our suppliers to set a science-based GHG-reduction target for their organisations and publicly communicate their commitment.
 We are encouraging our partners to embed GHG emission reduction at both product development and service delivery level.